-- On July 2, 2018, we completed our acquisition of \$7.6 billion of loan receivables, comprising of PayPal's U.S. consumer credit portfolio, which totaled \$6.8 billion, as well as approximately \$0.8 billion in participation interests held by unaffiliated third parties.
+- On July 2, 2018, we completed our acquisition of the U.S. PayPal Credit financing program, comprising of \$7.6 billion of outstanding loan receivables.
 We also extended our existing co-brand credit card program with PayPal and Synchrony Bank is now PayPal's exclusive issuing bank for the PayPal Credit consumer financing program in the United States. - On July 26, 2018, we announced that we will not be renewing our Retail Card program agreement with Walmart, which expires July 31, 2019.
-See "Our Sales Platforms Retail Card" in our 2017 Form 10-K for further information on our current program with Walmart. - We announced our new partnership with Crate and Barrel in our Retail Card sales platform. - We extended our Payment Solutions program agreements with American Signature Furniture, Ashley HomeStore, Briggs & Stratton, Havertys, Nationwide Marketing Group, Robbins Brothers and Sleep Number and announced our new partnerships with Furniture Row, Mahindra and jtv. - In our CareCredit sales platform, we renewed LCA Vision and expanded our network to include American Med Spa Association, The Good Feet Store, the Spa Industry Association and the American Veterinary Medical Association.
+See "Our Sales Platforms Retail Card" in our 2017 Form 10-K for further information on our current program with Walmart. - · We extended our Retail Card program agreements with Lowe's and JCPenney and announced our new partnership with Crate and Barrel. - We extended our Payment Solutions program agreements with American Signature Furniture, Ashley HomeStore, Associated Materials, Briggs & Stratton, Generac, Havertys, Nationwide Marketing Group, Robbins Brothers and Sleep Number and announced our new partnerships with Furniture Row, Fred Meyer Jewelers, Mahindra and jtv. - In our CareCredit sales platform, we renewed LCA Vision and expanded our network to include American Med Spa Association, Eargo, The Good Feet Store, the Spa Industry Association and the American Veterinary Medical Association.